 What are some tips for managing a line of credit for construction companies?

 Managing credits for construction involves monitoring credit utilization, maintaining detailed records, planning repayments strategically, reviewing credit terms regularly, and using the credit for specific needs.
-Building relationships with lenders and staying informed about market conditions are also crucial.
+Building relationships with lenders and staying informed about market conditions are also crucial for a large or small business line of credit.

 Why is it important to monitor credit utilization?